umbraco/UmbracoDocs/11/umbraco-forms/developer/extending/README.md

 The default behavior when a new form is created is for a single workflow to be added, which will send a copy of the form to the current backoffice user's email address.

-There will also be a single "data consent" field added (unless this has been disabled via configuration).
+A single "data consent" field will also be added unless it has been disabled via configuration.

 It's possible to amend this behavior and change it to fit your needs.